opentok/opentok-network-test/iOS-Sample/README.md

 controller receives this result and displays a message in the user interface based on the result.

-Note that this sample app uses thresholds based on the table in the "Interpreting stream statistics" section of the main README file of this repo.
+Note that this sample app uses thresholds based on the table in the "Thresholds and interpreting network statistics" section of the main README file of this repo.
 You may change the threshold values used in your own app, based on the video resolution your app uses and your quality requirements.